Flow Control Principals and Hydraulic Flow Sensing...

 What are flow control valves?

-Flow control valves are designed to maintain a constant pre-set maximum flow regardless of fluctuating demand or varying system pressure (see below graphs) , in order to protect the supply system from overconsumption.
+Flow control valves are designed to establish a constant pre-set maximum flow rate, regardless of fluctuating demand or varying system pressure, in order to prevent the supply system from over consumption (see below graphs).

-There are different methods for applying flow control: mechanical, electronics and also hydraulics.
-BERMAD is offering fully automatic hydraulic flow control.
+There are different methods for applying flow control: mechanical, electronic and hydraulic.
+BERMAD offers fully automatic hydraulic flow control.

 In Waterworks flow control is required at reservoir inlets, mixing junctions etc.

-Unable to control the users, designers are using flow control valves to ensure that the flow won’t exceed the system’s design flow.
-By limiting the flow, they protect the supply system from excess demand, prioritizing it over users when they attempt to consume more than the system’s specifications.
+Designers use flow control valves to ensure that the flow won’t exceed the system’s designed flow rate.
+Prioritizing it over users when they attempt to consume more than the system’s specifications.

 Flow Control Valve Diagram